 Windows Admin Center (formerly codenamed Project Honolulu) is an evolution of Windows Server in-box management tools; it’s a single pane of glass that consolidates all aspects of local and remote server management.
 As a locally deployed, browser-based management experience, an Internet connection and Azure aren’t required.
 Windows Admin Center gives you full control of all aspects of your deployment, including private networks that aren’t Internet-connected.
 When installed on a windows server, WAC provides a centralized point of management for your server environment.
 By defining who can access the WAC, we are also enhancing the security of our management.
 It can also be accessed via the web browser and this can also be disabled.
 See the following links for “How to setup Windows Admin Center and also how to troubleshoot Windows Admin Center (WAC) access from the Web.
 For more on Windows Admin Center, please visit this link.

-Some points to note before installing WAC - It can be installed on Windows 10 or Windows 2016 - It does not require any agent to be installed on the servers that needed to be managed.
+It can be installed on Windows 10 or Windows 2016, and it does not require any agent to be installed on the servers that needed to be managed.

 – https://docs.microsoft.com/en-us/windows-server/manage/windows-admin-center/deploy/prepare-environment.
 To prepare your environment for Windows Admin Center, see if any of these factors relate to you.

 An important factor to consider

 – Ensure you create a CSR (Certificate signing request) and request a certificate with it from a trusted CA).

 Preferred Installation type:

 - Gateway Server (Serves as a gateway server and access from any client browser with connectivity to the gateway server)